What is otoplasty (ear reshaping)?

-The actual surgery will last about two to three hours, depending on the complexity of the procedure for your particular case.
-Again, if your situation requires a more complex procedure, it may take even longer than three hours.
+The actual surgery will typically last one to three hours, depending on the complexity of the procedure for your particular case.
 Your surgeon will detail all of this for you.

-If you are an adult, your surgeon probably will use local anesthesia with a sedative.
-A child probably will receive general anesthesia (be put to sleep); to ensure that he or she will not move during the operation.
+If you are an adult, your surgeon may use local anesthesia with a sedative or general anesthesia.
+A child will typically receive general anesthesia to ensure that he or she will be still and comfortable throughout the procedure.

 If the patient is receiving general anesthesia, he or she is not allowed to eat or drink after midnight the night before surgery, or the morning of the surgery.
 The last meal the night before surgery should be very light.

 You should be sure to wear loose fitting, comfortable clothing.
 Do not wear a shirt with a restrictive collar; ideally, you should wear a button down shirt that you do not have to pull over your head.
 This is especially important for children.
 You want to avoid any unnecessary impact to the surgery site.